top of page

 Finally, there’s the Enthusiast.
 This part might be raring to go, impatient to ‘fix’ everything and start the healing process immediately.
 While this energy can be helpful, the Enthusiast can sometimes get frustrated with the other gatekeepers, viewing them as obstacles.

-The key is to help the Enthusiast understand that these gatekeeping parts are not barriers—they’re here to protect you, and their concerns must be heard and addressed.
+The key to help the Enthusiast is appreciating its positive intentions, while helping it to understand that other gatekeeping parts are not barriers, they’re here to help, and their concerns need to be heard and addressed first.

 Working with Gatekeepers

-In IFS therapy, the first step in working with gatekeepers is to acknowledge and appreciate their protective roles.
-They’re not obstacles to overcome; they are here to shield you from potential hurt.
-Here’s how to begin building a relationship with your gatekeepers:
+In IFS therapy, the first step in working with all these parts is to get to know them and why they do what they do, so that you can acknowledge and appreciate their protective roles.
+Here’s how you may begin building a relationship with your gatekeepers:

-Approach with Curiosity and Compassion: Instead of pushing these parts away, try asking them why they’re there.
+1. Approach Them with Curiosity: Instead of pushing these parts away, try asking them why they’re there.
 What are they protecting you from?
-What are their concerns?
+What are they worried might happen if they didn't do their job?

-Validate Their Fears: Understand that these parts are genuinely trying to help.
-Acknowledge their concerns with empathy and compassion.
+2. Validate Their Fears: Understand that these parts are genuinely trying to help you.
+Acknowledge their concerns with compassion.

-Take Small Steps: Don’t rush the process.
-By going slowly and checking in with these parts regularly, you build trust and make them feel heard.
+5. Take Small Steps: Don’t rush the process.
+By going slowly and checking in with these parts regularly, you will build trust and help them to feel heard.

 As you begin to get to know these gatekeeper parts, you may start noticing shifts.
 The Cynic might soften, the Fearful part might become a little braver, and the Thinker might be able to relax.
-When we respect the pace of these parts and build trusting relationships with them, the whole process of therapy becomes smoother and more impactful.
-IFS therapy isn’t about rushing through to an ‘end goal’—it’s about taking your time, and allowing each part to feel heard and respected.
+When we respect the pace of these parts and build trusting relationships with them, the whole process of therapy becomes smoother.
+IFS therapy isn’t about rushing through to an ‘end goal’, it’s about taking your time, and allowing each part to feel heard and respected.
+In IFS we say 'whatever is IN the way, IS the way'.
 Often, it's the slowest path that leads to the deepest healing.

 If this resonates with you and you’d like to explore your own gatekeepers further, IFS therapy can provide a gentle, compassionate space to do so.
 Get in touch to learn more or book a session.